AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 `cd Downloads ` The terminal prompt should now show that you’re inside the Downloads folder <br>
 ![](images/cd_command.png)<br>
 Type `cd ..` to go back to previous folder<br>

 ##### If you dont know the path to your JAR file
-Find the file and right click on it,<br>
+Find your JAR file and right click on it,<br>
-Then click on properties, you will see the path to the file, <br>
+After clicking on properties, locate the path to the file, <br>
 Copy it and use it in the terminal `cd [path/to/file] `to navigate to the folder where the JAR file is located